-THE EAGLE CODE

-Treat others and their possessions as you would wish to be treated, and care for yourself as well.

-Be someone others can count on to do what is right, even when no one is looking.

-Responsibility 5

-Honor commitments and accept personal accountability for your actions.

-Fairness

-Treat others as equals and give others an equal chance to voice their opinions.

-Show compassion, sensitivity, and tolerance toward others,

-Show compassion, sensitivity, and tolerance toward others, and reach out to those who need support.

-Participate in your community, talk through problems to resolve issues, and encourage your peers to live up to high standards.
+THE EAGLE CODE Respect 5 Treat others and their possessions as you would wish to be treated, and care for yourself as well.
+Trustworthiness Be someone others can count on to do what is right, even when no one is looking.
+Responsibility Honor commitments and accept personal accountability for your actions.
+Fairness Treat others as equals and give others an equal chance to voice their opinions.
+Caring Show compassion, sensitivity, and tolerance toward others, and reach out to those who need support.
+Citizenship Participate in your community, talk through problems to resolve issues, and encourage your peers to live up to high standards.